ejosephslab/pgrna/README.md

  Joint School of Nanoscience and Nanoengineering University of North Carolina at Greensboro

- *If you have any questions, comments, or issues, please contact Eric at eajoseph@uncg.edu.
+ *If you have any questions, comments, or issues, please contact Eric using the email address found in the accompanying manuscript.